-BW Offshore informed on Monday that it has signed an agreement to recycle the FPSO Umuroa in compliance with the Hong Kong International Convention at Baijnath Melaram yard in India.
-The company confirmed that the sale of this FPSO will generate a cash consideration of $13.5 million in net liquidity.
+BW Offshore informed on Monday that it had signed an agreement to recycle the FPSO Umuroa in compliance with the Hong Kong International Convention at Baijnath Melaram yard in India.
+The company says that the sale of this FPSO will generate a cash consideration of $13.5 million in net liquidity.

 In its presentation containing the results for the 4Q 2021, which was published in February 2022, BW Offshore explained that the FPSO Umuroa was in cold lay-up in Indonesia and, at that point, the firm was evaluating recycling options as this FPSO was one of the remaining two candidates for recycling.

 The FPSO operator’s update regarding the recycling of this FPSO explains that the Indian yard where the vessel will be sent is certified to ISO standards and has been issued with a statement of compliance by Class NK in accordance with the IMO Resolution MEPC.210(63) and the Hong Kong International Convention for the safe and environmentally sound recycling of ships.

 Moreover, BW Offshore plans to nominate a third party to be on-site at the recycling yard to ensure health, safety and environmental regulations are followed while a Ship Recycling Plan has been prepared and provided by the yard in cooperation with the Gujarat Maritime Board in compliance with required regulations.
 As a further incentive for safe operations, BW Offshore will pay a safe recycling bonus upon completion.